5G NR ARFCN

 |---|---|---|

-NR-ARFCN = (Fref - Foffset) / DeltaFglobal + Noffset The important engineering takeaway is not memorizing every constant, but understanding that ARFCN is a spec-defined mapping from frequency to channel number, not an arbitrary vendor label.
+NR-ARFCN = (Fref - Foffset) / DeltaFglobal + Noffset The important point is not memorizing every constant, but understanding that ARFCN is a spec-defined mapping from frequency to channel number, not an arbitrary vendor label.

 In a common n78 deployment around 3500 MHz, the matching ARFCN is often around the 620000 region.
-When engineers see that value in logs or configuration, they can immediately connect it back to the serving carrier and band context.
+When that value appears in logs or configuration, it can be tied back to the serving carrier and band context immediately.

 Where NR ARFCN fits inside the 5G PHY cluster